gtorodelvalle/fiware-device-simulator/README.md

 The simulation configuration file accepts the following JSON properties or entries:

+* **domain**: Includes information about the service and subservice (i.e., service path) to use in the requests.
+    * **service**: The service to use in the requests.
+    * **subservice**: The subservice (i.e., service path) to use in the requests.
 * **contextBroker**: Includes information about the context broker where the data will be stored.
+It is mandatory in case any `entities` are included in the simulation configuration (see below).
     * **protocol**: The protocol the Context Broker is expecting the requests to be sent by (or more concretely of the PEP protecting the access to the Context Broker API).
     * **host**: The host machine name or IP address where the Context Broker is running (or more concretely of the PEP protecting the access to the Context Broker API).
     * **port**: The port where the Context Broker host machine is listening for API requests (or more concretely of the PEP protecting the access to the Context Broker API).
     * **ngsiVersion**: The NGSI version to be used in the requests sent to the Context Broker.
 Currently, versions `1.0` and `2.0` are supported.
 * **authentication**: Includes information about the Identity Service to get tokens to be included in the Context Broker requests.
+Optional (authentication tokens will only be requested if the `authentication` information is included).
     * **protocol**: The protocol the Identity Service is expecting the requests to be sent by.
     * **host**: The host machine or IP where the Identity Service is running.
     * **port**: The port where the Identity Service is listening for requests.
-    * **service**: The service associated to the entities and devices included in this simulation configuration file.
-The authorization tokens will be requested for this service and it will be included in all the interactions with the Context Broker.
-Distinct simulation should be run for distinct services providing the concrete service in its simulation configuration file.
-    * **subservice**: The subservice or service path associated to the entities and devices included in this simulation configuration file.
-The authorization tokens will be requested for this service and it will be included in all the interactions with the Context Broker.
-Distinct simulation should be run for distinct subservices providing the concrete service in its simulation configuration file.
     * **user**: The user to be used in the authorization token requests for the provided service and subservice.
     * **password**: The password to be used in the authorization token requests for the provided service and subservice.
 * **iota**: Includes information about the IoT Agents which will be used for the devices updates.
 It is mandatory if a `devices` property describing devices is included in the simulation configuration.